SSP official logo SSP

 leadership logo Leadership and Structure

-The E. W. Scripps Company is led by a Board of Directors and a senior management team.
-Key executives include the Chief Executive Officer, Chief Financial Officer, and heads of various business segments.
-The company operates as a publicly traded entity with Class A and Class C common stock.
+E. W. Scripps Co is led by a Board of Directors and a senior management team.
+Key leadership roles typically include a Chief Executive Officer, Chief Financial Officer, and heads of various business segments.
+The company is structured to manage its diverse media assets, with a focus on both local and national operations.

 Top Products and Market Share